IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_access_group_policy.html.markdown

   - `resource_type`  (Optional, String) The resource type of the policy definition.
   - `resource`  (Optional, String) The resource of the policy definition.
   - `resources.resource_group_id` - (Optional, String) The ID of the resource group.
 To retrieve the ID, run `ibmcloud resource groups` or use the `ibm_resource_group` data source.
   - `service` - (Optional, String) The service name that you want to include in your policy definition.
 For account management services, you can find supported values in the [documentation](https://cloud.ibm.com/docs/account?topic=account-account-services#api-acct-mgmt).
 For other services, run the `ibmcloud catalog service-marketplace` command and retrieve the value from the **Name** column of your command line output.
+Attributes service, service_type are mutually exclusive.
+  - `service_type`  (Optional, String) The service type of the policy definition. **Note** Attributes service, service_type are mutually exclusive.

 - `resource_attributes` - (Optional, List) A nested block describing the resource of this policy. **Note** Conflicts with `account_management` and `resources`.